kayr/fuzzy-csv/README.md

 ```

 ## Note:
-This library has not been tested with very large CSV files.
-So performance might be a concern
+This library has not been tested with very large(700,000 records plus) CSV files.
+So performance might be a concern.

 More example can be seen here